MarioniLab/SpatialMouseAtlas2020/README.md

 <center> <img src="SpatialMouseAtlas/Figure1.png" width="75%" /> </center>

-Scripts can be found in the `scripts` folder, with a description and order of running in `script_descriptions.txt`
+`scripts`: Scripts can be found in the `scripts` folder, with a description and order of running in `script_descriptions.txt`

+`functions`: R code containing functions required for running scripts.

-Code for the Shiny app can be found in the `SpatialMouseAtlas` folder.
+`SpatialMouseAtlas`: Code for the Shiny app can be found in the `SpatialMouseAtlas` folder.
 Note that the `data` folder within the app can be downloaded from the Data link (below).

 #### Further information